benschem/ev-tours-website/README.md

 ## 📤 Deployment

-You can deploy to any static hosting provider.
+You can deploy the contents of `\public` to any static hosting provider.

 Here's how to deploy with Netlify:

 - Connect your GitHub repo to Netlify
 - Set the build command to: `npm run build`
 - Set the publish directory to: `\public`

-Alternatively, drop the built `public` folder into your static hosting service manually.
+## 🔐 Decap CMS authentication

+Decap needs authenticate to Github with OAuth.
+Github needs a server to talk to during the authentication process.
+To keep this site as "static" as possible, I've used a Netlify serverless function.

+To create a GitHub OAuth App, login and go to https://github.com/settings/developers Under “OAuth Apps”, click → “New OAuth App”

+Set the name to anything, the homepage URL to https://evtours.com.au and the authorization callback URL to https://evtours.com.au/.netlify/functions/auth/callback

+Then GitHub will show you an ID and a Secret - copy these.
+Login to Netlify → Site Settings → Environment Variables and add both:

+- Client ID → paste this into Netlify as GITHUB_CLIENT_ID
+- Client Secret → paste this into Netlify as GITHUB_CLIENT_SECRET

+That's it!

+Decap will hit your /.netlify/functions/auth/authorize That redirects to GitHub’s auth screen
+GitHub uses your registered OAuth app to show the login prompt GitHub redirects back to /.netlify/functions/auth/callback Your function exchanges the code for a token

+P.S.
+This is all already setup!

 ## 📝 License